 The work, struggles and realities of Global South, feminist and queer human rights defenders and activists, which have taken place over decades, must be recognised and reflected in human rights discourse and priorities, including at the UN Human Rights Council and other UN human rights fora in Geneva and New York.
 Movements such as TWAIL (Third World Approaches to International Law) are also contributing to this change.

-Both in our own right, and through networks of which we are part such as HRCnet and the Women Human Rights Defenders International Coalition, ISHR works in solidarity with these defenders.
+Both in our own right, and through networks of which we are part such as HRCnet, the Women Human Rights Defenders International Coalition and the UN Anti-Racism Coalition, ISHR works in solidarity with these defenders.
 We are committed to supporting their access and participation at the UN – ensuring that they can speak with their own voices, share their own expertise, articulate their own experiences and demands, and shape an international human rights discourse that is both effective and meaningful to them.

 Phil Lynch is Executive Director of ISHR.

 Pooja Patel is Programme Director with ISHR.Download as PDF

 Nine NGOs delivered a joint statement on the UN Fact-Finding Mission (FFM) on Sudan established by the Human Rights Council at its 54th session, calling the FFM to prioritise gender justice and inclusion of women, including women defenders.

 For many rights holders, victims and human rights defenders, the UN Human Rights Council (HRC) provides a vital lever increasing pressure for change at the national level, while for others it provides the last resort or only opportunity to expose violations, seek accountability, and garner support for their vital work towards a fair, equal and sustainable world.
 We need the HRC to be credible, effective and accessible to everyone.
 This is only possible if States demonstrate leadership, take action in line with objective human rights criteria, ensure that HRC members live up to their responsibilities, and fully cooperate with the HRC and its mechanisms.